taylormitchell/mono/README.md

 The main repo is private, but I publish a public version with private data excluded to [public-home](https://github.com/taylormitchell/public-home) daily using a [github action](.github/workflows/publish-repo.yaml).

+# Archive
+- It's an experiment in mono-repo maximalism.
+What if I put *all* my personal stuff in a single repo?
+It would get absurdly large if I included all images and videos, but a lot of my digital life exists in the form of text, so it might be reasonable for that.
+- It's an experiment in workspace maximalism.
+What if I just had one workspace open all the time, which included *all* my projects and notes?
+- It's also an experiment in mixing code and data.
+For example, I've got a [rest api](/packages/api/README.md) which is used for web apps like [this logging app](packages/log-web/README.md).
+The api is in the repo, and the data it's serving is too.
+When the logging app posts data, the api appends it to the relevant file and then commits and pushes to the remote repo.
+This feels super weird when I've got my professional software engineer hat on.
+But if I think of the repo as just a file system with the added benefit of a git history, then keeping code and data together makes sense.
+I don't think this set up would work for a team or production apps, but for personal stuff it's working well so far.